-Your interactions with colleges are constantly tracked and counted.
-Are you serious about admission to a particular school?
-Visit, take advantage of interview opportunities, sit in on classes, schedule an overnight, and open every email from colleges you are excited about.
+Visits are the best way to learn about a college, but only certain schools "care" if you get to campus before you apply.
+To demonstrate the most interest, ask to sit in on classes and schedule an overnight.
 While there is no guarantee, showing colleges your love and enthusiasm is a way to distinguish yourself from other students who may have similar GPA's, rigor and test scores.
-Colleges want to admit students who will choose to attend, and your demonstrated interest lets them know you are worthy of admission.
+Colleges want to admit students who will choose to attend, and your demonstrated interest lets them know you are serious about enrolling if admitted.